Dörte Kreher, Markus Reiß

 15.04.2019 – 14.04.2022

-This project aims at developing infinite dimensional, stochastic models for intraday electricity markets with continuous trading, with a special focus on the newly launched integrated European intraday electricity market “Singe Intraday Coupling” (short SIDC, formerly known as XBID).
-Starting from a microscopic description of the market model, we will derive heavy traffic approximations of the system dynamics yielding a tractable description of the volumes, prices, and available transmission capacities via stochastic (partial) differential equations.
+This project aims at developing (in-)finite dimensional, stochastic models for intraday electricity markets with continuous trading, with a special focus on the newly launched integrated European intraday electricity market “Singe Intraday Coupling” (short SIDC, formerly known as XBID market).
+Starting from a microscopic description of the market model, we derive heavy traffic approximations of the system dynamics yielding a tractable description of the volumes, prices, and available transmission capacities via stochastic (partial) differential equations.

 As opposed to the existing structural energy market models, we develop analytically tractable, mathematical models for intraday electricity markets based on their observable market microstructure and therefore on statistically measurable input factors.
 This may presumably be useful to gain not only qualitative, but also quantitative insights into the German Intraday Electricity Market as well as the SIDC market project.

-Jump diffusion approximation for the price dynamics of a fully state dependent limit order book model (cf. Preprint [arXiv], finished Nov 2020):
+Project 1 – Jump diffusion approximation for the price dynamics of a fully state dependent limit order book model (cf. Preprint [arXiv], finished Nov 2020):

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)